 Industrial Control Systems Security Events

 Industrial Control Systems (ICS) are the automated systems used to deliver essential services to Canadians.
 ICS are responsible for everything from the electrical current that powers our computers, to the water that flows through our buildings, to the traffic lights that manage our daily commute.
-Public Safety Canada delivers ICS Security events aimed at strengthening the resilience of these critical systems.
+Public Safety Canada (PS) delivers ICS Security events aimed at strengthening the resilience of these critical systems.

 ICS Security Symposiums